CV, email, newsletter, instagram

 The works available in full below are online for personal and classroom consumption.
 If you teach at a university, please consider asking your library to purchase an educational license copy.
 Reach out here to request links for other works that aren’t public yet, or to pursue institutional presentations.

 Sunset Seduction stars a liberal philanthropist yearning for his next fling with radical politics.
 Made as the Palestine solidarity movement escalated in 2024, the work unfolds in essayistic fragments considering ideas of freedom, violence, and the seductive capture of revolutionary ideology.
-Sunset Seduction is a personal, conceptual, and activist work that claims a film, contract, and discussion as its materials, together aiming to materialize the particular responsibilities of cultural workers in the global north.
+Sunset Seduction is an evolving project centered on a 45-minute film alongside site-specific contracts and discussions, together aiming to materialize the particular responsibilities of cultural workers in the global north.

 Mission Drift, 2023, US.
 13-minute video (b/w, sound) with extended discussion.
 Audio description and open captioning.